jayanthanish/Code-Editor/README.md

 ## Saves Code
 In this App The code gets stored in memory and will be displayed after we refresh or close and get back to the page

+## Live View
+This App performs live view of the website that was created by User

 ## Available Scripts

 In the project directory, you can run: